-Pink salmon runs in UCI are even-year dominant, and odd-year 2000-2019 average annual harvests are about 15% of even-year harvests (Appendix B4).
+Pink salmon runs in UCI are even-year dominant, and the odd-year average annual harvests (2000-2019) are about 15% of the even-year average harvests (Appendix B4).

 Pink salmon are generally harvested in relatively large quantities in UCI beginning in late July and early August.
-The 2019 UCI commercial harvest of pink salmon was estimated to be approximately 70,741 fish, which was 16% less than average annual harvest of 85,000 fish from the previous 10 years of odd-year harvests (Table 7).
+The 2019 UCI commercial harvest of pink salmon was estimated to be approximately 70,741 fish, which was 16% less than the odd-year average annual harvest of 85,000 fish (Table 7).

-Prior to 2009, a weir on the Deshka River was operated long enough to census the majority of the pink salmon run (Table 7).
-Although pink salmon are still counted there, the weir is now removed prior to the end of the pink salmon run.
-Additionally, there are no escapement goals in UCI for this species.
-Thus, the only data collected on pink salmon stocks are from commercial fisheries harvests, recreational fishing surveys, and some information collected at projects designed to count other species (e.g., the Deshka River weir).
+Before 2009, a weir on the Deshka River was operated long enough to count most of the pink salmon run (Table 7).
+Although pink salmon are still counted, the weir is removed before the end of the pink salmon run, and there are no pink salmon escapement goals in UCI.
+Thus, the only data collected about pink salmon stocks are from commercial fisheries harvests, recreational fishing surveys, and opportunistic data collection at projects designed to count other species (e.g., the Deshka River weir).

 In general, pink salmon stocks in UCI have maintained even-year dominance; however, the 2007 and 2009 harvests were above average for odd-year runs.
 Although pink salmon count data are limited, ADF&G did conduct a marine tagging project designed to estimate total population size, escapement, and harvest rates for coho, pink, and chum salmon returning to UCI in 2002 (Willette et al. 2003).
-This study estimated the harvest rate of pink salmon by the UCI commercial fishery to range between 1% and 12%, indicating pink salmon were harvested at very low rates in UCI.
+This study estimated that the harvest rate of pink salmon by the UCI commercial fisheries ranged between 1% and 12%, indicating pink salmon were harvested at very low rates in UCI.